🎣 Hooks

 Full Name: gofiber/fiber

-parserRequestHeader: parserRequestHeader sets request headers, cookies, body type, referer, user agent according to client and request properties.
-It's necessary to make request header and cookiejar methods functional.
+• parserRequestHeader: Sets request headers, cookies, content type, referer, and user agent based on client and request properties.

-parserRequestBody: parserRequestBody serializes the body automatically.
-It is useful for XML, JSON, form, file bodies.
+• parserRequestBody: Automatically serializes the request body (JSON, XML, form, file uploads, etc.).

 func main() {